Memphis Domestic Violence Defense Lawyer

 Tennessee courts take domestic violence charges very seriously, which is why you should as well.
 The best defense against a domestic violence charge is a knowledgeable Memphis criminal defense lawyer.

-The Penalties for a Domestic Violence Conviction in Tennessee
+Potential Penalties for a Domestic Violence Conviction in Tennessee

 • Class A misdemeanor domestic assault: Up to 11 months and 29 days of incarceration and a potential $15,000 fine.